 Children and youth care invited to come just as they are, regardless of religion or religious background.
 We believe that that relationships with children and youth are best developed in sharing activities and working side by side.
 Our program director tailors each one-to-one session per the child’s needs and interests with a suitable mentor.
-Once a match has been made with a mentor, the fun and adventures can begin!
 There are all kinds of different activity options such as horsemanship, farm activities, outdoor exploring, crafts, woodworking, and so much more.
 Each session includes a chore that communicates the value of serving others.
 This one-to-one mentorship gives opportunity to create a safe place for the child or youth to have meaningful conversations and for them to recognize they have value and worth not for what they do or what others think of them, but for who they are as a unique individual that God created.
 At the heart of these one-to-one sessions is a desire for each child and youth to experience the encouragement and love of Jesus Christ through their mentor, with the hope that each child will embrace the source of that love, the person Jesus.

 Horses are highly social and like humans, have unique personalities, likes/dislikes and moods.
 They have defined roles within their herd and in most cases would rather be with their peers.
 An approach that works with one horse may not work with another.
 Horses do not have the same social bias and judgments that we as humans bring to our interactions.
 Therefore, horses engage with humans in relationships without prejudice.
 Horses allow us to be curious about ourselves, without feeling vulnerable.
 Horses communicate non-verbally.
 As such, the client’s body language is what the horses react to.
 Clients often learn that in order to change the behaviour of the horse, they must first change their own behaviour.
 This process allows the clients to become more aware of

 their bodies and to take responsibility for their actions as well as observing natural consequences.